slipguru/l1l2py/doc/tutorial.rst

 >>> tau_range = l1l2py.tools.geometric_range(tau_min, tau_max, 20)

-For the regularization parameter :math:`\lambda` a wide range of values is advisable:
+For the regularization parameter :math:`\lambda` a wide range of values is advisable

 >>> lambda_range = l1l2py.tools.geometric_range(1e-6, 1e-3, 7)

-As for the correlation parameter :math:`\mu`, for this simple example some different levels of correlation are set, starting from 0.0
+as for the correlation parameter :math:`\mu`.
+For this simple example some different levels of correlation are set, starting from `0.0`

 >>> mu_range = [0.0, 0.001, 0.01, 0.1, 1.0]